 Kaushanie graduated from Rutgers University in 2019 with a BA in Biological Sciences.
 She is currently working towards a Master’s degree in Biomedical Sciences.
 Her previous research experience is with Dr. Gary Aston-Jones under the guidance of Dr. Morgan James, exploring the connection between the hypothalamic orexin system and the pathological motivation for palatable food.
 Kaushanie is also currently a medical scribe, and is interested in applying to medical school in the near future.
 Outside of the lab, she enjoys hiking, trying new restaurants, and hanging out with friends.

-Jackie is a third-year undergraduate student double majoring in Biotechnology and Women's and Gender Studies.
-Her research focuses on understanding the connection between dysregulated sleep and disorders of motivation.
+Jackie is a third-year undergraduate student majoring in Biotechnology.
+Her research focuses on understanding the connection between dysregulated sleep and disorders of motivation, as well as the orexin neural circuits underlying binge eating behavior.
 Jackie plans to pursue a career in translational research after graduation.
 In her free time, Jackie enjoys rock climbing and designing lab websites.

 Students mentored by Dr. James in the Aston-Jones lab

 Medical student at New Jersey Medical School